pryv/example-app-ios/Build38Report.md

 Note that I did not include the two frameworks: TAK.framework nor TakTls.framework on GitHub.
 To import them, drap and drop the two folders `TAK-Client/iOS/Swift/libs/TAK.framework` and `TAK-Client/iOS/Swift/libs/TakTls.framework` in the `Project/Frameworks` folder in XCode project.
 Add them to the Project target and to the ProjectUITests target.
 Then, in `Project > General > Frameworks, Libraries, and Embedded Content`,  chose `embed & sign` for both of the frameworks.
 In `ProjectUITests > Build Phases > Link Binary with Libraries`, chose `Optional` status for both of the frameworks and do the same for `Project`.

-*As a note for T.A.K. developpers, the "[Quick Start](file:TAK-Client/docs/DeveloperDocumentation/TAK_Documentation.html#quickstart-section)" link in the description is not working.*

 ## T.A.K Client SDK Usage

 ### T.A.K.
 Initialization